OpenNews/srccon-2020/homepage.md

 * **Thursday, June 25:** We'll start reviewing and selecting session proposals.
 We'll continue to review proposals as we have space in the program, specifically looking for sessions that react to events as they happen.
 * **By Wednesday, July 1:** We'll begin sending out session notifications

+You can stay up to date with [@srccon on Twitter](https://twitter.com/srccon) or our [newsletter](https://opennews.us5.list-manage.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=996e9290cc).

 ### About SRCCON 2020

 SRCCON 2020 will be fully online and in the midst of both a global crisis and reckoning within journalism.
 We expect that in some ways, it will be unlike any event we’ve held before.
 What we do know, however, is that SRCCON 2020 will remain a unique, accessible, and inclusive event that hosts frank, challenging, nurturing, and creative conversations that need to be had.